 Examples of Actively Managed ETFs

-The largest Actively Managed ETF is the PIMCO Enhanced Short Maturity Active Exchange-Traded Fund (MINT) and has over $8 billion in assets.
-A distant second is the SPDR DoubleLine Total Return Tactical ETF (TOTL) with $3.5 billion in assets and is followed by the First Trust Preferred Securities and Income ETF (FPE) with $3.4 billion in assets.
+The largest Actively Managed ETF is the PIMCO Enhanced Short Maturity Active Exchange-Traded Fund (MINT), which has over $8 billion in assets.
+A distant second is the SPDR DoubleLine Total Return Tactical ETF (TOTL) with $3.5 billion in assets, followed by the First Trust Preferred Securities and Income ETF (FPE) with $3.4 billion in assets.